Brazil: Topography and hydrography

 Brazilian topography is also diverse and includes hills, mountains, plains, highlands, and scrublands.
 Much of the terrain lies between 200 m and 800 m in elevation.
 The main upland area occupies most of the southern half of the country.
 The northwestern parts of the plateau consist of broad, rolling terrain broken by low, rounded hills.

 The southeastern section is more rugged, with a complex mass of ridges and mountain ranges reaching elevations of up to 1200 m.
 These ranges include the Mantiqueira and Espinhaço mountains and the Serra do Mar.
 In the north, the Guiana Highlands form a major drainage divide, separating rivers that flow south into the Amazon Basin from rivers that empty into the Orinoco River system, in Venezuela, to the north.
 The highest point in Brazil is the Pico da Neblina at 2994 m, and the lowest is the Atlantic Ocean.

 Brazil has a dense and complex system of rivers, one of the world's most extensive, with eight major drainage basins, all of which drain into the Atlantic.
-Major rivers include the Amazon (the world's second-longest river and the largest in terms of volume of water), the Paraná and its major tributary the Iguaçu (which includes the Iguazu Falls), the Negro, São Francisco, Xingu, Madeira and Tapajós rivers.
+Major rivers include the Amazon (the world's largest in terms of water volume), the Paraná and its major tributary the Iguaçu (which includes the Iguazu Falls), the Negro, São Francisco, Xingu, Madeira and Tapajós rivers.

-Climate

-The climate of Brazil comprises a wide range of weather conditions across a large area and varied topography, but most of the country is tropical.
-According to the Köppen system, Brazil hosts six major climatic subtypes: desert, equatorial, tropical, semiarid, oceanic and subtropical.
-The different climatic conditions produce environments ranging from equatorial rainforests in the north and semiarid deserts in the northeast, to temperate coniferous forests in the south and tropical savannas in central Brazil.
-Many regions have starkly different microclimates.